zack-bishop/typescript-learning/README.md

 ### Quiz 1: Understanding Types
 * Got a 3/4.
 The last question threw me off.

-### 17. Nested Objects & Types <-- This section needs more review.
-It's fuzzy in my brain.
+### 16. Object Types
 * using `const person: object = {...}` to cast an object as a JavaScript object is limiting, as it sort of strips away your IDE's ability to code hint.
   * if you tried to access a property of the object above, it will yell at you regardless of whether the property actually exists or not.
 * instead, use `const person: {} = {...}`, the `{}` is TypeScripts notation of "specialized object types."
   * within the `{}` you can define `key: type;` pairs, i.e.: